 With a BA in Sociology, graduates can step into a wide array of professions.

-Many of our graduates pursue advanced degrees to become specialists in public health, education, counseling, research, administration and law.
+Many of our graduates pursue advanced degrees to become specialists in academia, public policy, education, counseling, research, publich health, administration and law.

 Every Sociology senior will complete an internship during their enrollment in the Integrative Sociology Seminar.
 These internships provide valuable opportunities for Sociology majors to apply their skills and knowledge, receive professional socialization, expand their networks, and explore career opportunities for after graduation.